TxnLab/use-wallet/examples/liquid-auth-backend/README.md

 E.g., build `packages/use-wallet` and then build `examples/vanilla-ts`.

-By default we set `EXAMPLE_FRONTEND_PATH=../vanilla-ts/` and `EXAMPLE_FRONTEND_BUILD_FOLDER=dist`, i.e. the vanilla-ts example, but you are free to change the path and build-folder name in the .env.docker file.
+By default we set `FRONTEND_BUILD_FOLDER=../vanilla-ts/dist`, i.e. the vanilla-ts example, but you are free to change the path to the build-folder name in the docker-compose folder, or set the env variable explicitly.

-The key thing is to ensure that the http-server has static files to serve.
+The key thing is to ensure that Nginx has static files to serve.

 ### 5. Spin up the backend services